aws/s2n-tls/docs/USAGE-GUIDE.md

 After adding an identity and secret to the PSK object, append the PSK to the connection using 's2n_connection_append_psk'.
 This API sets up the list of PSKs on the connection that will later be used by the PSK extension to select a PSK for the connection.
 If a PSK with a duplicate identity is found, an error is returned and the PSK is not added to the list.
 Note that the PSK object is copied to the connection and the user is responsible for freeing the memory associated with the s2n_psk object.
 Use **s2n_psk_free** to free the memory associated with the external PSK object after using this API.

 **s2n_config_set_psk_mode** sets the PSK mode on the s2n config object.
 The enum **s2n_psk_mode** lists the supported PSK modes.
-Use this API prior to the client hello to set the PSK mode for the connection.
+Use this API prior to the ClientHello to set the PSK mode for the connection.
 This API can also be used to switch between the different PSK modes.

 **s2n_connection_set_psk_mode** sets the PSK mode on the s2n connection object.
 The supported PSK modes are listed in the enum **s2n_psk_mode** within the **api/s2n.h** file.
 This API overrides the PSK mode for the connection and will continue to use the existing PSK mode even when a new config is set for the connection.